 Boasts a spacious interior with 7 compartments.
 Features 3 insulated bottle pockets.
 Zippered front pocket is ideal for everyday essentials, such as wallets and cell phones.
 Comes with a wipes case and a changing pad.
 Great price point.

 A few reviewers complained that it doesn't stand up without being supported.
-Wipes case and changing pad aren't the best quality.
+The wipes case and changing pad aren't the best quality.

-This grey diaper bag has 16 pockets, 2o big zipper compartments, and mesh pocket organizers.
+This grey diaper bag has 16 pockets, 20 big zippered compartments, and mesh pocket organizers.
 It has an ergonomic back design and padded shoulder straps, and insulated bottle pockets, so your baby's formula or milk never gets too hot or cold.